 - We suggest a 4:1 or 5:1 kid-to-adult ratio, depending on children's temperaments, behavior, and ages. - Recruit adult neighbors, friends, grandparents, teens in your youth group, and other church members.
-Or hire your babysitter to pitch in. - Some roles your helpers can fill include: - " Storyteller: If you prefer you can delegate the telling of the resurrection story to one of your friends.
-(Loan them your Resurrection Eggs kit in advance to prepare.) - " Lots of people headed your way?
-Equip someone with directions to your event and a cell phone.
-Have them direct guests who've called and lost their way. - " Planning a big event?
-Give this person the guest list, a clipboard, marker, and adhesive name tags.
+Or hire your babysitter to pitch in. - Some roles your staff can fill include: - " Storyteller: If you prefer you can delegate the telling of the resurrection story to one of your friends.
+(Loan him/her your Resurrection Eggs kit in advance to prepare.) - " Navigator: Equip someone with directions to your event and a cell phone.
+Have them direct guests who've called and lost their way. - " Greeter: Give this person the guest list, a clipboard, marker, and adhesive name tags.
 Have her assign guests to groups or teams as they arrive.
 (More on this later.)
 Designate a coat storage area if needed.